kubernetes/community/community/elections/2017/README.md

 You will be ranking your choices 1-20 with an option for no opinion.
 In the event of a tie, a coin will be flipped.

 The election will open for voting on September 19, 2017 at 09:00am PDT and end two weeks after on October 3, 2017 at 06:00pm PDT.
-You will receive an email to the address on file at the start of the election from <civs@cs.cornell.edu>; please whitelist if necessary.
+You will receive an email to the address on file at the start of the election from Jorge Castro (jorge@heptio), Community Manager, please whitelist if necessary.
 Detailed voting instructions will be addressed in email and the CIVS polling page.

 ## ELIGIBILITY
 Members of Standing are defined by the union of: